habomane/library-system/library-system-backend/README.md

 <b>{api}/book/delete/many</b>

 This endpoint allows users to delete several book entities at once.
 The book id will not be supplied as a path parameter.
-Instead, the id values should be provided within the request parameter within an array.
+Instead, the id values should be provided within the request body within an array.
 Only entities that match existing items will be deleted.
 A successful request will have a status of <strong>202</strong>.

 ```
 // REQUEST EXAMPLE